Final Resolution (2005)

 The professional wrestling section of the Canadian Online Explorer website rated the entire event an 8 out of 10, which was higher than the 2006 event's rating.

-In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.

 Background

 The event featured nine professional wrestling matches that involved different wrestlers from pre-existing scripted feuds, plots, and storylines.
 Wrestlers were portrayed as either villains or heroes in the scripted events that built tension and culminated in a wrestling match or series of matches.

 The main event at Final Resolution was a standard wrestling match for the NWA World Heavyweight Championship between the champion, Jeff Jarrett, and the challenger, Monty Brown.
 On the December 24 episode of TNA's primary television program, TNA Impact!, authority figure Dusty Rhodes announced a Three Way Elimination match for Final Resolution involving Brown, Kevin Nash, and Diamond Dallas Page (DDP).
-The winner of said match would challenge Jarrett for the NWA Championship in the main event.
+The winner of said match would challenge Jarrett for the NWA World Heavyweight Championship in the main event.
 A Three Way Elimination match involves three competitors fighting to eliminate each man by pinfall, submission, or throwing one another over the top rope and down to the floor until there is one left.
 Brown defeated Nash and DDP at Final Resolution to gain the opportunity to challenge Jarrett.

 Also on the event's card, the TNA X Division Championship was contested for in an Ultimate X match, with the participants being the champion, Petey Williams, and the two challengers being, A.J.
 Styles and Chris Sabin.
 In an Ultimate X match, four pillars are set up at ringside with steel red ropes attached at the top, which are criss-crossed to form an "X" over the center of the ring.
 The championship belt is hung on the center "X" with the objective being to remove it and fall to the mat below to win.
 On the December 17 episode of Impact!, Rhodes announced that there was going to be an Ultimate X match at Final Resolution for the TNA X Division Championship.
 Styles and Williams were scheduled to be in the match after it was announced with Sabin being the only one having to earn the right to be in the match.
 Sabin defeated Christopher Daniels on the January 14 episode of Impact! to gain entry.

 In the tag team division, America's Most Wanted (Chris Harris and James Storm) (AMW) challenged Team Canada (Bobby Roode and Eric Young) for the NWA World Tag Team Championship.
 On the December 24 episode of Impact!, AMW defeated Team Canada to earn the chance to challenge for the championship at Final Resolution.